 What are the benefits of feeding pineapples to rabbits?

-To know the benefits of feeding pineapples to rabbits let’s look at the amount of nutrient 100 grams of pineapples based on the nutrient constrain for rabbits.
+To know the benefits of feeding pineapples to rabbits, let’s look at the amount of nutrients in 100 grams of pineapples based on the nutrient constrain for rabbits.

-You can click on the blue icon to see the benefits and deficiencies of each vitamin and minerals:
+You can click on the blue icon to see the benefits and deficiencies of each vitamin and mineral: